VPN Questions, Honest Answers

 • Work with sensitive information

 You might not need one if you only browse at home on trusted networks and don't care about ISP tracking.
+But consider this: in the US, your ISP can legally sell your browsing data — and your family's — to advertisers.
+Every site visited, every search made, packaged and sold.
+A VPN is the simplest way to stop that.

 What does a VPN actually do?